Skip to content ↓

 E-Safety tips for Parents of Primary School Children

 Put yourself in control - Make use of the parental controls on your home broadband and any internet-enabled devices.
-You can find out how by visiting www.internetmatters.org/parental-controls.
+You can find out how by visiting Internet Matters - Parental Control Guides.

-Search safely - Use safe search engines such as swiggle.org.uk or www.kids-search.com.
-Safe search settings can also be activated on Google and other search engines as well as YouTube.
-You can find out more at safety.google/intl/en_uk.
+Search safely - Use child-friendly search engines such as Swiggle or Kids Search.
+Safe search settings can also be activated on Google and other search engines, as well as YouTube.
+You can find out more at the Google Safety Centre.

 Agree boundaries - Be clear what your child can and can’t do online - where they can use the internet, how much time they can spend online, the sites they can visit and the type of information they can share.
 Agree with your child when they can have a mobile phone or tablet.